brave/browser-laptop/docs/state.md

     menubar: { // windows only
       isVisible: boolean, // true if Menubar control is visible
       selectedLabel: string, // label of menu that is selected (or null for none selected)
-      selectedIndex: number // index of the selected context menu item }
+      selectedIndex: number, // index of the selected context menu item
+      lastFocusedSelector: string // selector for the last selected element (browser ui, not frame content) }
   },
   searchDetail: {